 - You lost the admin password to access its web interface, as mentioned above.
 A reset will restore that to the known default value.

-- You want to re-setup your home network from scratch or suspect that some home has hacked your router.
+- You want to re-setup your home network from scratch or suspect that someone has hacked your router.

 - The router has issues that a restart doesn’t solve.

-OK, now that you know, there are two ways to reset a router: using the reset button or via the web interface.
-You can reset a router as many times as you like, without harming it.
+There are two ways to reset a router: using the reset button or via the web interface.
+You can reset a router as many times as you like.
+It doesn’t physically harm the hardware.

 - Locate its reset button.
 It’s almost always on the router’s back or its underside.
 This button is usually recessed to prevent users from pressing on it by accident.